 “Max doesn’t know anything about this, does he?
 We’re doing this behind his back!
 You’re all a bunch of f–”

-Fire grabbed Beetle by the neck, and her green flame began to creep down her arm toward his face.
-“Maxwell Lord is a low-down, dirty bendejo, amigo.
+Fire grabbed Beetle by the neck, and she began breathing hot green flame toward his face.
+“Maxwell Lord is a low-down, dirty pendejo, amigo.
 And unless you want Despero to tear you limb from limb, you’re going to land where I say, comprende?”

 Sweat began running down Ted Kord’s forehead as he nodded in understanding.